 We need to change that.
 Women MUST get involved in cardiac research if we are to see improvements in diagnostics and treatment of our heart disease.

 Before 1993, studies that tested new drugs had special eligibility criteria that prohibited women from participating.
-Those criteria have been dropped and all women are now eligible to participate in studies.
+Those criteria have been dropped and women are now eligible to participate in studies.

 We do not know why heart disease kills more women over 50 years old than men of the same age.
-Almost nothing is known about this because, until recently, almost all research was done using men as subjects.
+Almost nothing is known about this because, until recently, almost all cardiac research was done using white, middle-aged men as subjects.

-This is now beginning to change, and a woman can help researchers find out more, if not for herself, then for her mother, her sisters, her friends and especially for her daughters.
+This is now beginning to change, and we can help researchers find out more, if not for ourselves, then for our mothers, our sisters, our friends and especially for our daughters.

 As Dr. Nieca Goldberg writes:

 “When it comes to heart disease, women are not just small men.”

 Examples of women’s heart disease studies that are now recruiting: